 - In your market strategy, does it now make sense to go deeper into existing verticals or explore wider into new markets?

 - Train the sales teams (both outbound and inbound) on the company’s new capabilities and don’t leave out your why.
 Make sure everyone is prepared with a succinct answer to the question of why you completed this deal.
+Creating an FAQ document for public-facing employees to use is a good idea.

-- Update digital marketing campaigns that include emails, social media, sponsorships, paid search campaigns and the like.
+- Update digital marketing campaigns that include emails, social media, sponsorships, paid search campaigns, and the like.
 It's a good time to re-evaluate your marketing mix.

 - Make a plan for your websites and social media accounts.
 You may need to update your DNS and set up redirects.

-Rebranding with a new name, logo or color palette?
+Rebranding with a new name, logo, or color palette?
 Consider updating the following assets:

 - Online system templates: ERP, CPQ, website, CRM, marketing automation platform, and intranet